wjschne/psycheval/README.md

 remotes::install_github("wjschne/psycheval")
 ```

-# Functions

-## Convert a variable to standard scores
+# Convert a variable to standard scores

 Suppose you have a scaled score of 12 (*μ* = 10, *σ* = 3) that you want
 to convert to a standard score (*μ* = 100, *σ* = 15).